Serpentiel/betterglobekey/README.md

 Single press mode is the mode that is activated when the Globe key is pressed once.

-Single press mode cycles between your primary input sources—I believe most of the users out there will not even need the other available mode as it is probably only useful if you have more than average input sources.
+Single press mode cycles between your primary input sources—I believe most of the users out there will not even need the other available mode as it is probably only useful if you have more than average amount of input sources.

 Single press mode uses the input sources defined in the config's `primary_input_sources` array.